How to Fix Resentment In A Relationship — For Good...

 And that’s because they literally are.

 For better or for worse, most of our core wounding and beliefs about love are imprinted in our earliest years of life.
 The science of attachment and emergent findings on the effects of developmental relational trauma teach us this.
 Our bodies and nervous systems have been wiring themselves around these beliefs since we were literally babies.
+These patterns of relating and expectations develop over time, shaped by repeated experiences and interactions.
+Family members play a significant role in influencing how we first understand love and relationships, often setting the foundation for our future connections.

 Since we’ve moved through the world this way since we can remember, we understandably assume that this is just the way the world is, and that it must be this way for everybody.